 3D Printing: From Shipping Parts To Sending Files

-Wilhelmsen partnered with Ivaldi Group in 2017 to fulfill the vision to disrupt the supply chain for marine parts whereby the existing inefficient and rigid supply chain process is replaced with a customized, on demand, and more efficient process of 3D printing.
+Wilhelmsen, together with its technology partners, have the ambition to fulfill the vision to disrupt the supply chain for marine parts whereby the existing inefficient and rigid supply chain process is replaced with a customized, on demand, and more efficient process of 3D printing.

 Wilhelmsen are currently providing spare parts on demand to vessels all around the globe.
 Through a unique digitization and certification process, parts are produced on-demand, without having to go through time consuming and costly storage, shipping, customs and receiving processes.